yatesco/seafile-docs/develop/web_api.md

 **Sample response**

-   If oid is the latest oid of the directory, returns `"uptodate"` , else returns
+   If oid is the same as the current oid of the directory, returns `"uptodate"` , else returns

     [
     {